dongxingning/SHA-GCL-for-SGG/README.md

 ### Choose a task

-To comprehensively evaluate the performance, we follow three conventional tasks: 1) **Predicate Classification (PredCls)** predicts the relationships of all the pairwise objects by employing the given ground-truth bounding boxes and classes; 2) **Scene Graph Classification (SGCls)** predicts the objects classes and their pairwise relationships by employing the given ground-truth object bounding boxes; and 3) **Scene Graph Detection (SGDet)** detects all the objects in an image, and predicts their bounding boxes, classes and pairwise relationships.
+To comprehensively evaluate the performance, we follow three conventional tasks: 1) **Predicate Classification (PredCls)** predicts the relationships of all the pairwise objects by employing the given ground-truth bounding boxes and classes; 2) **Scene Graph Classification (SGCls)** predicts the objects classes and their pairwise relationships by employing the given ground-truth object bounding boxes; and 3) **Scene Graph Detection (SGDet)** detects all the objects in an image, and predicts their bounding boxes, classes, and pairwise relationships.

 For **Predicate Classification (PredCls)**, you need to set:
 ``` bash